 - Now all the installed extensions will appear along with a space to enter the custom shortcut for each of them.

 - To set a custom keyboard shortcut press CTRL or ALT and any key you want to pair with it as a shortcut.

 - That’s it.
 You have successfully enabled or added the custom keyboard shortcuts.

 Screenshots for the above tutorial:

 As you can see in the below screenshot, go to the custom and controls option represented by three dots.
-And then select the More tools->extensions.
-Or simply type Chrome://extensions/ in the URL address bar of the browser and press the Enter button.
+And then select More tools->extensions.
+Or type chrome://extensions/ in the browser’s URL address bar and press the Enter button.